Lottie Williams (actress, born 1866): Later life and death

-Photograph of Lottie Williams published in The New York Age in 1908, the year of her retirement.

 In 1908 health issues forced Williams to retire from the stage, and after this she dedicated herself to supporting her husband's career behind the scenes, and taking care of Bert's elderly parents who moved from California into Bert and Lottie's home in Harlem.
 Lottie and Bert had no children of their own, but in the spring of 1913 Lottie's sister, Carrie, died and Lottie and Bert became the guardians of her three daughters: Charlotte, Eunice, and Laura.
 To make room for their expanding family the Williamses purchased a larger four-story brownstone in Harlem, and the couple welcomed the children into their new home as their adoptive parents.

 Bert Williams died in 1922, and Lottie Williams died seven years later on March 17, 1929, at their home at 2309 Seventh Avenue in Harlem.
 She is buried next to her husband in Woodlawn Cemetery.